ChuijkYahus/AetherworksRefracted/README.md

 - Add a pair of aetheric hoes that excel at farming and shepherding.
 - Add more embers-based stuff, since the original mod didn't have a lot of actual integration.
 - Semi-automatable Aetherium Forge (aka make automatic hammer work with certain forging recipes)
-- Figure out how to animate the texture of the Aetherium Crown.
+- Animate the texture of the Aetherium Crown.
-- Dangers from processing aetherium?
+- Long-term dangers from processing aetherium?
 Nothing annoying, of course.

 ## Musings
 - What is Aetherium, anyway?
 Ember is something like the fire or energy of the core of the planet, and Aetherium is generated via moonlight, and moonlight comes from the sun reflecting off the moon, so Aetherium is the ember reflections of the sun with special moon stuff thrown in.
 I imagine that, coming from the sun near-directly, it's very powerful and that working with and harnessing it is challenging.